abingeorge07/ME461-Vehicular-Lab-Automation-Device/Main Scripts/README.md

 # Main Scripts
-This folder contains the main scripts for the microcontrollers and the laptop sending instructions to the microcontroller.
+This folder contains the main scripts for the microcontrollers and the PC sending instructions to the microcontroller.

 ## Tilting Platform